Response201/MovieMingle/README.md

 |------------------------------------------------|

-Google-konto för att kunna logga in:
+Log in with your gmail account or this test account:
-- Användare: MovieMingleUser@gmail.com
+- User: MovieMingleUser@gmail.com
-- Lösenord: Movie123456
+- Password: Movie123456

 ## Authors